 The hospitality industry is evolving in Washington and Oregon, as it is across the country.
 With recent legislation at the federal, state and city level affecting minimum wage, tip-pooling practices and predictive scheduling, even those of us with years of experience in the industry are having trouble keeping up with all the new rules and terms.
-When the Seattle City Council voted for a $15 minimum wage in 2015, we began looking at a variety of different ways to address the changing labor market.
+With the move to a $15 minimum wage in 2015, we began looking at a variety of different ways to address the changing labor market.
 When the 9th Circuit Court eliminated Tip Pooling in February 2016 and the Seattle City Council enacted new scheduling legislation and the constant legal changes to tip pooling practices, we knew we needed to make changes to compete in a tight labor market.
 We looked at different models, weighing the pros and cons, and landed on a service charge.
 This ensures that our team is well compensated, helps us continue to attract top talent, ensures that our guests continue to receive an outstanding experience, and that our company is well positioned for the future.
-Fire & Vine Hospitality is a team of more than 500 professionals who have made the hospitality industry their career and we are committed to compensating all employees, both front and back of the house, as the professionals they are.
+Our company is of a team of more than 500 professionals who have made the hospitality industry their career and we are committed to compensating all employees, both front and back of the house, as the professionals they are.

 Glossary of Terms:

 Service Charge: A service charge is a set percentage added to every guest check.
 The total amount of the service charge is the property of the restaurant which helps pay for labor and benefits for all employees.
 The service team is paid an hourly wage and a commission.

 Gratuity: A gratuity or tip is money paid, over and above payment due for service, as to a waiter or other person in service.
 Tips are usually shared between the server, bar and support staff, including bussers and hostesses.

 Hospitality Included: Some restaurants choose to raise menu prices and eliminate tips and service charge to offset the increases in labor costs.